Jonathan-Bonaguro/stanford_pipeline/README.md

 stanford_pipeline
 =================

-This should have been a fork from [Open Event Data](https://github.com/openeventdata/stanford_pipeline).
+This should have been a fork from [Open Event Data' repository](https://github.com/openeventdata/stanford_pipeline).
 I thought I had forked it to my machine and made changes, but it turns out I never did.
 Since I'm not sure how to fix that (yet), I am just keeping it here.

 Program to run scraped news stories through Stanford's CoreNLP program.